Andrey Kurkov: Life and works

 Later in his career, he won acclaim as one of the most successful Ukrainian authors in the post-Soviet era and has been featured on European bestseller lists.
 His novel The Bickford Fuse (published in 2009 in Russian, and in Boris Dralyuk's English-language translation in 2016 by MacLehose Press) was characterised by Sam Leith in The Financial Times as "a sort of cross between The Pilgrim's Progress, Catch-22, Heart of Darkness and Cormac McCarthy's The Road, with a faint shading, here and there, of Samuel Beckett: an insistently dreamlike absurdist satire shaped by the vastness of Russia's landmass and the insanity of its Soviet-era ideology", and reviewed by The Guardian as a "genre-defying work, fusing picaresque adventure with post-apocalyptic parable", while Kurkov himself called it "the dearest and most important of all my works".
 He has been described by Ian Sansom as "a serious writer never more serious than when he's being funny about unfunny things, and with a whole lifetime of unfunny things to be serious about."

 In 2018, he was elected as the President of PEN Ukraine.

 Kurkov's novel Grey Bees, which has "elements of both the fable and the epic", dramatises the conflict in his country through the adventures of a beekeeper.
 The novel was translated into French by Paul Lequesne as Les abeilles grises, which won the 2022 Prix Médicis étranger, and into English by Boris Dralyuk, winning the inaugural Gregg Barrios Book in Translation Prize from the National Book Critics Circle.

-In 2024, Kurkov released The Silver Bone, the first in a new series of detective novels titled "The Kyiv Mysteries".
-The second book The Stolen Heart will be published in 2025.
-He is in the process of writing the third book The Public Sauna Case.
+In 2024 Kurkov released The Silver Bone, the first in a new series of detective novels titled "The Kyiv Mysteries".
+The second book, The Stolen Heart, was published in 2025.
+The third book, Lost Soldiers, appeared in 2026.